dark0pcodes/watch_out_and_just_skip_the_packer/README.md

 ![image](https://user-images.githubusercontent.com/8562692/140277622-893bde4c-0270-4c38-befd-67b29b4f6a1c.png)

-8. Dump the unpacked PE and fix the IAT
-    For this, jus repeat the steps followed when unpacking UPX.
+8. Dump the unpacked PE and fix the IAT just as you did when unpacking UPX.

 ### Code Injection Packers (Proccess Injection)
 *You can practice and study some of the techniques with files "pe_injection_CyberGate.exe" or "run_pe_Remcos.exe".*